 In 2014, three students were selected to take part in the Royal British Legion Festival of Remembrance at the Royal Albert Hall.
 In front of Her Majesty The Queen, they delivered parts of the multi faith prayer at the annual armed forces ceremony which honours those who have lost their lives in conflicts.
 Dressed in the school’s traditional No.1 Blues uniform, the students also escorted the torch of remembrance that was carried through the Royal Albert Hall at the end of the ceremony.

 In October of each year, our Year 7 and new Year 8 students take part in their very first parade and receive a presentation of their School cap badge and beret from the Principal to mark the completion of their basic parade training.
 The formal ceremony acknowledges that our new students are ready to fully participate in all future School parades and it is a special moment for both pupils and their proud parents.
 Principal, Alex Foreman, takes the salute and presents the berets, assisted by Lt Colonel Steven Saunderson, the “Officer Commanding” School Ceremonial.
-WO1 RSM Dowle, late Princess of Wales's Royal Regiment, and appointed Regimental Sergeant Major of the school, is responsible for ensuring the high standard of drill and ceremonial duties of all pupils.
+WO1 RSM Howell, late Royal Military Police, and appointed Regimental Sergeant Major of the school, is responsible for ensuring the high standard of drill and ceremonial duties of all pupils.

-With no previous experience and after only a few hours of drill instruction with me, our newest and very nervous Year 7 and Year 8 students paraded in front of their parents for the first time.
-Our Junior Under Officers worked extremely hard practising with the junior students to prepare them for this special day.
+With no previous experience and after only a few hours of drill instruction with the Under Officers and me, our newest and very nervous Year 7 students paraded in front of the school for the first time.
+Our Junior Under Officers work extremely hard practising with the junior students to prepare them for this special day.
 This is the first parade of many, leading towards the School’s Grand Day ‘Trooping the Colour’ ceremony.
 It is therefore considered a very significant and exciting event for all our young students.